Exor (company): Exor Ventures

+In 2024, Exor decided to discontinue its Ventures activities.

 Vento

 As part of its already existing Exor Ventures program, in March 2022 Exor launched VENTO, a venture capital firm in Italy guided by Diyala D'Aveni, to create "an Italy-focused seed initiative to support the country’s most promising entrepreneurs building the next generation of great companies".
 The firm, based in Turin, invests exclusively in Italian startups.

 As of 23 April 2024, VENTO's portfolio includes the following companies: